Ryndine/databricks-exploration/README.md

 </table>

 ## Outline
-Observe impact Steam featured page has on game viewership on Twitch.
+Observe the impact Steam featured page has on game viewership on Twitch.
 Expand project beyond initial scope to observe possible trends with updates/news.
 Explore marketing optimizations for game companies.